davewatters/pwnytrap/README.md

 ### Code
 -   No code was directly copied to this project but numerous resources helped me understand what I needed and how best to code it.
 These include: The official [Python Docs](https://docs.python.org), StackOverflow.com, W3Schools.com, RealPython.com
--   Automate the Boring Stuff with Python, 2nd Edition - Al Sweigart.
-Very helpful as an intro to implementing regex searching in Python and also working with the requests and json modules
+-   _Automate the Boring Stuff with Python, 2nd Edition_, Al Sweigart.
+Very helpful as an intro to implementing regex searching in Python and also working with the `requests` and `json` modules
 -   https://www.regular-expressions.info/email.html
 -   Other projects using the HIBP API providing inspiration included:
     https://github.com/Radial01/PwnyCorral